 And don’t forget mobile!
 More and more shopping is made on smartphone: you will need a solid mobile site in order not to upset your customers.

 4. Get great product photography and product descriptions

 The main difference between a physical and an online shop is that customers cannot touch the products nor ask for help to a sale assistant.
 This is why you need to anticipate as much as possible their questions.
 Customers need to feel confident about buying your products online – and this is done through high-quality product photography and descriptions.

 - Give them a realistic picture of the product (fit, colors, size, fabrics),

 - Show and explain as many details as possible.

 Depending on your budget and brand identity, you can resort to still photography or use models.
-You can see below how 2 of our brands (Chaos and Order and Pan con Chocolate) showcase their products online:

 Good product photography and description will result in higher sell-through and lower returns, so don’t rush this step.

 Your site is ready: now you need to get some traffic!
 There are multiple way to attract consumers:

 - Post about your shop on social channels.
 Need some help on Instagram?
 Read our article about Instagram for fashion brands,